ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Our Privacy Philosophy: Minimalism by Design

-CultureCrunch operates on **team-level data only**.
+Culture Crunch operates on **team-level data only**.
 We don't track individual performance scores, personal assessments, or granular behavioural metrics.
-Our AI Coach Companion monitors collective team signals (clarity, trust, energy), not individual employee surveillance.
+Chris AI monitors collective team signals (clarity, trust, energy), not individual employee surveillance.
 This means:

 - **No individual performance tracking** – we measure team dynamics, not personal productivity
 - **Aggregate insights only** – data rolls up to team level, protecting individual privacy